How Overly Customized Software Adversely Affects Growth

 With so many offerings in the space, it can be difficult to decide which one is best for you.
 Today, we’ll cover the 4 major downfalls you run into when using heavily customized software:

 - Costly to Maintain

-The main focus will center on generic CRMs that offer extensive customization options and homegrown solutions you have to build from the ground up.
+This blog’s primary focus will be on generic CRMs that offer extensive customization options and homegrown solutions you have to build from the ground up.

 Flexibility is a big issue.
 In the world of technology, flexibility refers to: “The ability for the solution to adapt to possible or future changes in its requirements.”

-A flexible system also operates in the manner you currently need—it is tailored to your business model.
+A flexible system operates in the manner you currently need as it’s tailored to your business model.
+For example, it’s industry-specific.
 Even if your system allows you to customize the interface, it may lead to one (or both) of these problems:

 - The customizations are never quite right.

-Usually, this comes about because the structure of the original system wasn’t built to sustain the customizations you’ve implemented.
-These customizations lead to what is coined as “Frankenstein Software”, which refers to software that has been heavily customized to be nearly unrecognizable from where it started.
+Usually, this comes about because the system’s original structure wasn’t built to sustain the customizations you’ve implemented.
+These customizations lead to what is coined as “Frankenstein Software,” which refers to software that has been heavily customized to be nearly unrecognizable from where it started.

 Some of the common customizations for life and health insurance agencies are creating an individual-based (or contact-based) tracking system vs. a policy-based one and building out a commissions processing platform.

-The 2 major risks you run with Frankenstein Software are:
+The 2 significant risks you run with Frankenstein Software are: